GenXStreamer/Ecoworthy-Battery-Monitor-Web/README.md

 # Ecoworthy-Battery-Monitor-Web

-Fork of **eco-worthy-battery-logger** with a rewrite, including improvements to BLE stability and added SQLite logging for use with a web interface.
+**eco-worthy-battery-logger** rewrite, as there was no Licence.
+Improvements to BLE stability and added SQLite logging for use with a web interface.

 Original project, and inspiration: https://github.com/mike805/eco-worthy-battery-logger